bjornekelund/rbnskew/README.md

 `-x N`\
     Set maximum allowed difference in time stamp to a reference spot for spot to qualify.

+ `-t callsign`\
+    Do analysis only for this skimmer callsign.

 The analysis algorithm has the following default characteristics:

 * Only considers the 1000 most recent spots at any time for efficiency reasons